JaneliaSciComp/hortacloud-website/content/docs/user_manual/concepts.md

 linkTitle: "Concepts"
 weight: 1
 description: >
-  High-level descript of the data, the software, and the jargon
+  High-level description of the data, the software, and the jargon
 ---

 ## Data